khm159/simple_frame_extractor_for_video_dataset/README.md

 output foramt :

-    output folder will be generated...
+    output folder will be generated like this. destination_dir/video_name/frame000001.jpg
-    destination_dir/video_name/frame000001.jpg